Table of Contents

 Neutropenia presented clinically as:

-Neutropenia could mainly be described as recurrent bacterial infections that mostly affect the oral and pharyngeal mucosa and the patients present with mucosal ulcerations, fevers, and history of past hospitalization due to the infections.
+Neutropenia could mainly be described as recurrent bacterial infections that mostly affect the oral and pharyngeal mucosa and the patients present with mucosal ulcerations, fevers, and a history of past hospitalization due to the infections.

-Low levels of red blood cells and hemoglobin presented as headache, dizziness,
+Low levels of red blood cells and hemoglobin presented as headache, dizziness, palpitations, and fatigue, dyspnea, and chest pain.

 Thrombocytopenia is mostly presented by easy bruising, nose bleeds, mucosal bleeding, gingival bleeding, petechial rashes and purpura ecchymosis.